 Failure to provide 60 days’ notice, or as much notice as possible when relying on an exception, may result in back pay and benefit awards to employees and civil penalties.

 Employers must also take into account state and local notice requirements (commonly known as “mini-WARN Acts”), some of which have notice requirements in addition to, or different from, the federal WARN Act.

 Employers considering temporary or permanent layoffs must also consider any state-specific requirements related to payment of final wages, bonuses, commissions, and accrued but unused vacation time.
 The timing of these payments and what must be included in them or excluded from them varies from one state to another.
 For example, employers in California and Massachusetts must generally pay final wages to a terminated employee immediately upon termination, whereas an employer in Texas must generally pay final wages to a terminated employee no later than the sixth day after the date of termination.

-Finally, employers with unionized workforces must also consult applicable collective bargaining agreements, which may require bargaining with unions over layoffs and their impact on bargaining unit employees.
+Finally, employers with unionized workforces must also consult applicable collective bargaining agreements, which may require bargaining with unions over layoffs and/or the “effects” on bargaining unit employees.
 Collective bargaining agreements also may address potential layoff decisions, including the order in which the employer must lay off employees and whether employees may replace or “bump” their co-workers based on seniority.